utdata/rwdir/docs/05-columns.md

 - Mass rename columns with a pattern match
 - Rename individual columns
 - Fix data columns and other data types
-- Learn filter, arrange and mutate
-- Do some pivots to explore the data

 ## Relaunch the Wells project